 The International Baccalaureate Program was founded in 1968 in Geneva, Switzerland.
-The organization during that time offered a Diploma Program (DP) as the only program until 1994 when it introduced the Middle Years Program (MYP).
+The organization during that time offered a Diploma Program (DP) as the only program until 1994, when it introduced the Middle Years Program (MYP).
 In 1997, the organization introduced the Primary Years Program (PYP) before submitting the Careers-related Certificate in 2011.
-In the initial years, only private international schools enrolled in the IB program.
+Only private international schools enrolled in the IB program in the initial years.
 Today more than 50% of the overall IB schools are state schools.
 The program’s initial goal was to help internationally mobile families maintain their children’s study routines despite the constant traveling.

 The Four IB Programs

-Like we mentioned earlier, International Baccalaureate programs are offered in four categories that include: Primary Years Program (PYP), Middle Year Program (MYP), Diploma Program, and Career-Related Program.
+As we mentioned earlier, International Baccalaureate programs are offered in four categories: Primary Years Program (PYP), Middle Year Program (MYP), Diploma Program, and Career-Related Program.